vmalie3/book-search-engine/README.md

 On the client side, I added a queries.js and a mutations.js.
 I also had to update the App.js, and all of the files within the pages and components folders.

-This app is not currently functioning on heroku but should be fixed shortly.

 ## Visuals
 Screenshot:
 ![book search engine](./images/google-book-search-scrnshot.png)